 Watch our video: “Bright Prospect – Empowering students to and through college.” from Bright Prospect on Vimeo.

-You have the power to help young people who urgently need you.
+You have the power to help young people who urgently need you to get into college, persist and graduate.
 When you donate to Bright Prospect, you are changing the future for young people from low-income neighborhoods.
-You are giving them the opportunity to succeed.
+You are giving them the opportunity to get a college education and succeed.

 - The cycle of poverty that pervades too many of our communities erodes the very fabric of our nation.
 Economic disenfranchisement leads to crime, drugs and dependency—a waste of many smart young students who mistakenly perceive they are trapped in a world without opportunity and give up in despair.